Framebuffers/SharperFirstPersonController/README.md

 ☕ If you liked it, [I have a Ko-Fi](https://ko-fi.com/framebuffer).
 The more caffeine (and bills paid), the more fun Godot stuff I can produce!

 ## 💻 Versions:
+- **1.01** Preparing for release on the Asset Library.
+    - 📝 Added documentation for each method: what it does and what it needs to work.
+    - 🧹 Cleaning up code to further comply with C# code style guides.
+    - 💻 Minor syntax improvements.
 - **1.0:** Initial release!
 	- 🧼 Cleanup
 	- 🎯 Object detection